Explore newly available specimens. New material added regularly.

 Its porous matrix provides stable microsites where low-density microbial communities can persist.
 It also moderates nutrient availability and adsorbs ions without adding organic bulk.

-Used at about 5 percent by volume and pre-charged, biochar improves substrate stability while remaining consistent with a mineral system.
+Used at about 2-5% by volume and pre-charged, biochar improves substrate stability while remaining consistent with a mineral system.
 Raw biochar should be avoided, as it can immobilize nutrients during establishment.

 Source Basis: Hypolithic microbial communities follow Azúa-Bustos et al. (2011).
 Hyperarid interior sterility follows Connon et al. (2007).
 Atacama rhizosphere enrichment follows Eshel et al. (2021) and Fuentes et al. (2020).
 Rhizosphere effects on plant function follow Lazcano et al. (2021).
 Extremophilic fungal adaptation follows Gostinčar et al. (2022).
 Full citations are on the Reference page.